 - Three (3) letters of recommendation

-Applications from the selected GW nominees are due at the Truman Scholarship Foundation by February 4, 2019.
+Applications from the selected GW nominees are due at the Truman Scholarship Foundation in early February.

 - Graduate Study